Gerry Thomas

 Gerry Thomas (February 17, 1922 – July 18, 2005) was a Canadian who moved to the US to become a salesman.
-He is sometimes credited with inventing the TV Dinner in 1952.
+He is sometimes credited with inventing prepackaged meals in 1952.
 Thomas, who worked for the Swanson food company in America in the 1950s and went public with his account decades later, said he designed the company's famous three-compartment aluminum tray after seeing a similar tray used by Pan Am Airways.
-He also said he coined the name "TV Dinner," brainstormed the idea of having the packaging resemble a TV set, and contributed the recipe for the cornbread stuffing.
+He also said he coined the name "TV Dinner" for such meals, brainstormed the idea of having the packaging resemble a TV set, and contributed the recipe for the cornbread stuffing.
 Thomas later said he was uncomfortable with being called the "father" of the TV dinner, because he felt he just built upon existing ideas.

 Thomas became a marketing and sales executive after Swanson was acquired by Campbell Soup in 1955.
 He retired in 1970 after suffering a heart attack, then did consultancy and briefly directed Grand Central Art Galleries in New York City.
-Thomas' wife described him as a gourmet cook who "never ate TV dinners."
+Thomas' wife described him as a gourmet cook who "never ate TV dinners".